BrendanNolan/Imitating-std-list/README.md

 Take a deep breath and walk away.
 It's the worst idea you've ever had.

 # main.cpp
 This is just a quick example program showing some of the functionality of the `Lst` class.
+It outputs the following:

+my_Lst.size(): 5
+10
+20
+30
+40
+50
+cpy_my_Lst.size(): 5
+10
+20
+30
+40
+50
+my_Lst.size(): 2
+20
+30